Peak Flow Measurement

 Before starting daily peak flow meter measuring, your healthcare provider may have

-you follow a detailed schedule over 2 to 3 weeks.
-This is done to find your “personal
+you follow a detailed schedule for 2 to 3 weeks.
+This is done to find your personal

-best” peak flow measurement.
-This value will be used as a baseline for your daily
+best peak flow measurement.
+This value will be used as a baseline for your daily measurements.

 What happens during peak flow measurement?

-Peak flow measurement is done 1 or more times daily at the same time of day, or whenever
+Peak flow measurement is done 1 or more times daily at the same time of day.
+Or it

-you are having early signs of an asthma attack.
-Or you should use it when directed
+is done whenever you are having early signs of an asthma attack.
+Or you should use

-by your healthcare provider.
-Use the peak flow meter (PFM) before taking asthma medicine.
+it when directed by your healthcare provider.
+Use the peak flow meter (PFM) before

-Your healthcare provider may advise other times when using a PFM is useful.
+taking asthma medicine.
+Your provider may advise other times when using a PFM is useful.

 In most cases, peak flow measurement follows this process: